 Therefore being a recommendatory and investigatory body, the recommendation of the commission are of great importance to the Government in order to make up its mind as to what legislative or administrative measures should be adopted to eradicate the evil found or to implement the beneficial object it has in view.

 The creation of NHRC in India can be an important mechanism to strengthen Human Rights protection but can never replace nor should it in any way diminish the safeguards inherent in comprehensive and effective legal structure enforced by an independent, impartial and accessible judiciary.

-The National Rights Commission should be authorised to take action against the persons who are found guilty of making false complaint against security personnel, armed forces, Para military forces and other law enforcement agencies.
-Due to false complaints sometime they have humiliations which are violation of their human rights.
+The National Rights Commission should be authorized to take action against the persons who are found guilty of making a false complaint against security personnel, armed forces, Paramilitary forces, and other law enforcement agencies.
+Due to false complaints sometimes they have humiliations which are the violation of their human rights.

-Finally it is suggested that the knowledge and awareness of human rights is most important for a democratic country.
+Finally, it is suggested that the knowledge and awareness of human rights are most important for a democratic country.
 Accused should be made aware of the human rights available to them under the International human rights instruments as well as National Laws.

 Both the print and electronic media owe the responsibility and the duty towards the society, in controlling the crime effectively.
 The various political parties, activists, human rights organizations etc. should come forward to make accused aware of human rights.